merliot/hub/README.md

     - Merliot Hub is packaged as a Docker container image so you can run your hub anywhere you can run a Docker image, locally on your own laptop or server, or on the cloud.
 See [install](https://merliot.io/doc/install) guide for more info.
-The docker image requires a minimal VM: 0.1vCPU, 256MB Ram, 256MB Disk.
+The docker image requires a minimal VM: 0.1vCPU, 256MB RAM, 256MB disk.
+Koyeb offers a FREE VM suitable for running one hub in the cloud.

 ### Private Hub